kwaters/blang/README.md

 A self hosting B compiler.

-Originally, I had planned on implementing a B compiler in python targeting a VM also written in python.
-This attempt is available in the attic/ branches.
+The current compiler targets C, but is planned to target x86-64.

-Now, I'm bootstrapping a minimal B to C compiler in C, using a style similar to the style I believe will be required in B.
+There is a early C compiler which is able to bootstrap the B compiler.